Suffolk Wildlife Trust Youth Board

-Youth voices need to be part of conversations about how we protect nature.
-If we want to make sure our wildlife is protected for years to come, we need to listen to young people's thoughts, knowledge, and opinions.
+Suffolk's young people need to part of conversations about the county's future.
+If we want to protect our wildlife and restore nature for generations to come, we need to listen to young voices.

-Our Youth Board is the voice of Suffolk’s young people.
-We empower our members to take action for nature, get involved with decision making, and campaign for environmental issues.
-It is also part of our ongoing commitment to a more diverse and inclusive culture at Suffolk Wildlife Trust.
+Our Youth Board is the voice of Suffolk’s young nature-lovers.
+We empower our members to take action for nature, get involved with decision making, and stand up for environmental issues.
+It's also part of our ongoing commitment to create a more diverse and inclusive movement for nature in the county.

 Children are the voice of the future and I want to be heard.